mmaslon/Getting-and-cleaning-data/CodeBook.md

 # the variables,

+outdir   contains path to working directory

+fileUrl     URL for the data

+filename     dataset filename

+zipF     allows user to choose file to unzip

+X_test, X_train, Y_test, Y_train      data from the dataset, test and training set, test and training labels, respectively

+test_subject, train_subject        data identyifing subjects in test and training set, respectively

+test_train       combined training and test dataset

+features       names of all features in test_train dataset, read from features.txt file

+test_train_labels, test_train_subjects        combined lables, subjects for test_train dataset, respectively

+tables_subjectes_labels          combined subjects and labels

+table      the entire dataset merged

+keeps     variable keeping only columns containg mean() or std()

+activity_names     vector that stores activity names

+table_group    dataset grouped by subject and activityID

+tidy_data      summarised dataset whereby mean was applied to each feature for each subject and activity

 # transformations or work that I performed to clean up the data

-To clean up the data the test and train datasets were merged
+To clean up the data the test and train datasets are merged using rbind and cbind function

-Descriptive names were added
+Descriptive names are added using features.txt.
+Similarly descriptive names of columns are added for Subjects and Activity.
+Later on these are altered to be more "user friendly"

+Data containing mean and standard deviation for each measurement is extracted using grepl

-Activity names were assigned (intially 1-6, were changed to WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+Activity names are assigned (intially 1-6, were changed to WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.)

-Data was grouped by subject and type of activity and means were taken.
+Data is grouped by by subject and activity using group_by

+Data is summarised and means are taken using summarise_all

+Data is saved as a csv file using write.csv